-Right now we are fully subscribed, but we are currently inviting a strictly limited number of new members to sign up for a vegetable share from June 2014.
+Right now we are fully subscribed, but we are currently inviting a strictly limited number of new members to sign up now for a vegetable share from June 2014.
 Read on to find out more, details on how to join are at the bottom of the page.
-Places for these new shares are available on a first come, first served basis so don’t delay!
+All places will be allocated on a first come, first served basis – we normally run a waiting list, so do sign up now to avoid disappointment.

 - Members commit to work a minimum number of hours on the farm: at least two hours per week on average during the busy season (March – August), and one hour per week on average during the rest of the year (September – February).
 This work commitment is per share, i.e. may be shared between members of your household.
 For example: